If you’re working in Luxembourg, here’s a guide to help you if you need to end an employment contract in Luxembourg.

 If the company has more than 150 employees, the employer must call the employee in for a discussion first.
 The company must then send written notice of dismissal by registered post.
 Finally, it must give the reasons for dismissal if the employee requests.
 Employers must send it by registered letter no later than one month after being given notice.

 After giving notice, the working relationship ceases at the end of the notice period of between two and six months; this depends on the employee’s length of service.
 For five years or less: two months’ notice; five to 10 years: four months’ notice; 10 years or more: six months’ notice.

 Employers may also end a contract immediately in the event of serious misconduct.
 In such cases, the notice of dismissal or redundancy must clearly state the event in question.

 Resignation in Luxembourg

 Under a permanent employment contract, the employee is free to end the working relationship.
 To do so, s/he should send a letter terminating the contract by registered post.
-The employer’s signature on the copy of the letter of resignation will also act as acknowledgement of receipt of the notice of resignation.
+The employer’s signature on the copy of the letter of resignation will also act as an acknowledgement of receipt of the notice of resignation.

-Once notice of resignation has been given, the working relationship will cease at the end of the notice period of between one and three months, depending on the employee’s length of service (half of this period for dismissal).
+Once the notice of resignation has been given, the working relationship will cease at the end of the notice period of between one and three months, depending on the employee’s length of service (half of this period for dismissal).

 Withdrawal during the trial period

-A trial period of between two weeks and six months can be included in the employment contract.
+A trial period of between two weeks and six months can be in the employment contract.
 During this period, each of the parties (employer/employee) may withdraw from the contract, without providing just cause beyond the minimum trial period of two weeks (for which there must be serious grounds), notifying the other party by registered post.